Stephen King Tweets Epic Troll Of President Trump’s Wiretapping Accusations

 The King Of Horror Proves He Can Troll Trump With Style

 King fills Twitter with bad jokes and tweets about his novels, but he regularly comments on and trolls President Trump, starting long before the election last November.
 Fans of King are already aware of his sense of humor, but his Trump attacks seem to really inspire the author, such as his tweet “Trumpty-Dumpty promised a wall.
 Trumpty-Dumpty had a great fall.
 Mexican woman & Mexican men wouldn’t put Trumpty together again.”
-And this poetic slam against Trump’s right-hand man Steve Bannon was excellent, as well.
+And this poetic slam against Trump’s right-hand man Steve Bannon:

 Down by the White House, early in the morning, see the little Plunder Monkeys all in a row.
 Mr. Bannon pulls the little handle, off they go.